cedricblondeau/magento2-ansible-vagrant/README.md

 ## Syncing

-By default, Magento2 files lives in the box.
+By default, Magento2 files live in the box.

 It's up to you to configure your preferred sync solution.
 Here are some ideas: